PřF:C6010 Toxicology - Course Information

 Contact Person: prof. RNDr.
 Milan Potáček, CSc.

-- Basic knowledge in general, inorganic and organic chemistry.
+- Basic knowledge of general, inorganic and organic chemistry.

 - Course Enrolment Limitations